Challenge prompt: The first book you touch on a shelf with your eyes closed.

 When America won the Revolutionary War, its people offered General George Washington a crown.
 Two and a half centuries later, the House of Washington still sits on the throne.

 As Princess Beatrice gets closer to becoming America’s first queen regnant, the duty she has embraced her entire life suddenly feels stifling.

-Challenge criteria: A book with a time of day in the title.
+Challenge prompt: A book with a map.

-(Disclaimer: I was sent this book by the publisher in exchange for an honest review.
-This has in no way affected my opinion of the book, nor the outcome of the review.)
+Disclaimer: I read this book as part of a blog tour run by the publisher, Penguin.
+This has in no way affected my opinion of the book, nor the outcome of this review.

-This book did not fit any of my challenge criteria.
+This book did not fit any of my challenge prompts.

 In one of the most acclaimed and original novels of recent years, Kazuo Ishiguro imagines the lives of a group of students growing up in a darkle skewered version of contemporary England.